Head to Head: The SS Badger vs. The Lake Express

 Replies to This Discussion

-There are ships like the Express in other countries and the main complaint is the rough ride in heavy seas.
-A freind of mine booked passage on a duplicate of the Express in South Africa and on that day there were moderately heavy seas and almost everyone on board got seasick and were barfing in the bags provided before they set off on the journy.
+A freind of mine booked passage on a duplicate of the Express in South Africa and on that day there were moderately heavy seas and almost everyone on board got seasick and were barfing in the bags provided before they set off on the journey.
+Self-Paced Remote Internship

 RSS